 These are the last freehold properties permitted in Sainte Foy and offer an excellent investment opportunity.

 Sainte Foy is the jewel in the crown of the Tarentaise Valley.
 In winter it is known as a family friendly resort with 50 kms of ski pistes and a secure and marked off piste ski area for the more adventurous.
+It’s also just 25 minutes’ drive from Les Arcs and Val d’Isere.
 In the summer, visitors can enjoy golf, fishing, mountain biking, hiking and climbing.

 The Local Ski Resorts distance:

 Sainte Foy has quiet, well-groomed pistes as well as famous off-piste routes to the infamous 1700m vertical drop of the north face of Fogliettaz and the farming hamlet of Le Monal.